 Not just reducing fuel consumption but a whole new philosophy.
-In Philippe Briand’s eyes it’s never too late to create the future
+For Philippe Briand, it’s never too late to create the future.

 The development of the latter projects, particularly with regard to masts and equipment, also influenced the concepts for a 300’ ketch, a 200’ sloop and a 60m schooner.
 All of these superyachts share a focus on sustainability and are part of a broader vision of how design should and will evolve in the future.
 The unknowns of the post-COVID-19 scenario aside, Briand feels that reaching the “green turning point” will be driven not just by the urgent need to reduce fossil fuel emissions by transitioning to renewables but also the imperative to include the superyacht world in a virtuous circle.
 This thinking has produced of the Water Revolution Foundation of which Philippe Briand is one of the founders.
 We asked him about the initiative and what his vision for the future is.

 At such a difficult time in history for the whole world, thinking about sustainability is a duty rather than a choice.
 You have always focussed your career on sustainability and you are also a founder member of Water Revolution.
 Can you tell us more about it?

 Our industry is in our world!
 More importantly, it is duty-bound to set an example.
 We have wealthy clients trusting us to create the most state-of-the-art superyachts for them but which will also need to have a minimal impact on the sea and environment.
 So Water Revolution is there to remind the industry this is critical and that is why we have the top shipyard and professionals as partners.

 What kind of results has Water Revolution delivered after its first two years?